 "Beware that your hearts do not become drowsy from carousing and drunkenness and the anxieties of daily life, and that day catch you by surprise like a trap.
 For that day will assault everyone who lives on the face of the earth.
 Be vigilant at all times and pray that you have the strength to escape the tribulations that are imminent and to stand before the Son of Man".

-Once again, the theme of preparedness is center stage (coupled perhaps with a subtle reminder to enjoy Christmas Eggnog in moderation).
-As Catholics, we spend less time preoccupied in our efforts to actually predict the Second Coming (as Matthew 24:36 reminds us, "but of that day and hour knoweth no man, no, not the angels of heaven, but my Father only.") than we do in our efforts to prepare our minds, bodies and spirits for the day, whenever it may be.
-We long for the day when "God will wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things have passed away" (Revelation 21:4, a seemingly appropriate Biblical text in light of the overall Apocalyptic vibe at play here).
+Once again, the theme of preparedness is center stage, coupled perhaps with a subtle reminder to enjoy the Christmas Eggnog in moderation.
+Enlightened followers of Christ spend less time preoccupied with attempting to predict the Second Coming ~ "but of that day and hour knoweth no man, no, not the angels of heaven, but my Father only." ~ (Matthew 24:26) than we do in our efforts to prepare our minds, bodies and spirits for the day, whenever it may be.
+We long for the day when "God will wipe away all tears from our eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain" (Revelation 21:4), a seemingly appropriate Biblical text in light of the overall Apocalyptic vibe at play here.